Contact Us

 The worst railway disaster in New Zealand's history occurred on Christmas Eve 1953 when the Wellington-Auckland night express plunged into the flooded Whangaehu River just west of Tangiwai, 8 km west of Waiouru.
 Of the 285 people on board, 151 were killed.
 The tragedy left a nation in mourning, and stunned the world.

 The Tangiwai National Memorial, designed by government architect F. Gordon Wilson, was unveiled at Karori Cemetery on 26 March 1957.
-Another memorial was eventually erected at the scene of the disaster in June 1989.

 The Tangiwai memorial features sixteen graves of Tangiwai victims, each with a bronze plaque at the foot.
 The eight named plaques are for: Edith Monica Cook (23), Jean Mary Cranch (19), Heather Edna Golding (29), Eileen Frances Hale (35), Kathleen Florence Hallam (24), Ronal Charles Hammond (25), Walter Edward Murray (54) and Adrianus Hubertus Thonissen (27).
 There are also eight graves for those whose bodies were never identified.
 These bear the inscription 'Known Unto God'.